doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 - **Customize setup** will let you modify the distant land generation options.
 I recommend this setting when generating distant land for the first time
 - **Update existing distant land** will regenerate distant land according to the last used settings.
 If you've generated distant land previously, this is the option to use.

-For **Customize setup** I recommend the following settings:
+Click **Customize setup**.
+I recommend the following settings:
 - Land Textures: **world texture resolution**: 2048, **world normalmap resolution**: 1024
 - Land Meshes: set **world mesh detail** to high
 - Statics: set **minimum static size** to 150, **Mesh detail level** to Full, **Distant texture reduction** to 1/2, and tick all the right-hand options EXCEPT "include reflective water in interiors"

+Follow the prompts and allow MGE XE to complete the distant land generation.
+Exit the wizard when prompted.

 After MGE XE has generated distant land, in the "Distant Land" tab in MGE XE, set the **Draw Distance** to 3.0 cells.
-I recommend between 3-5 cell draw distance to maintain the vanilla atmosphere and keep performance cost to a minimum.
+You can adjust this to your preference, but I recommend between 3-5 cell draw distance to maintain the vanilla atmosphere and keep performance cost to a minimum.

 Other Distant Land settings:
 - **Water**:
 	- Reflections: ALL except "Blur Reflections"
-	- Dynamic ripples: 12 height of waves
+	- Dynamic ripples: 10 height of waves
 	- Caustics: 50%
 - **XE**: enable Dynamic solar shadows
 - **Auto set other distances**: By draw distance